 61-03-01-04.
-Licensure without examination.
-An applicant seeking licensure by reciprocity must secure and file an application blank from the national association of boards of pharmacy.
+Licensure transfer.
+An applicant seeking licensure by licensure transfer or reciprocity must secure and file an application blank from the national association of boards of pharmacy.
 This board will license applicants by reciprocity if they possess the requirements in effect in North Dakota at the time the candidates were licensed by examination in other states.
-A statement from the secretary under seal of the board of pharmacy from which the applicant is a licentiate, showing date of examination, qualification, detailed ratings, and general average, must be submitted.
+The applicant must pass the North Dakota law examination and pay the appropriate fees to obtain licensure.

-61-03-01-05.
+History: Amended effective April 1, 2016.
+General Authority: NDCC 43-15-22 Law Implemented: NDCC 43-15-22 61-03-01-05.
 Cancellation of certificates.
 [Repealed effective January 1, 2006.]